AkibDa/Resume_Builder/README.md

 # Resume Builder

-A Python-based tool that helps users create professional resumes quickly and efficiently.
-This command-line application provides a straightforward way to generate well-formatted resumes without the need for complex design software.
+A web-based application that helps users create professional resumes with ease.
+This project offers a user-friendly interface for building, editing, and exporting resumes in various formats.

 ## Features

-- **Simple Command-line Interface**: Easy-to-use commands for resume creation
+- **User-friendly Interface**: Intuitive design for easy resume creation
-- **Template-based Generation**: Pre-defined templates for professional resume layouts
+- **Multiple Templates**: Choose from a variety of professional resume templates
-- **Section Customization**: Add personal information, education, experience, skills, and more
+- **Section Management**: Easily add, edit, or remove sections such as education, experience, skills, etc.
-- **Export to PDF**: Generate professional-looking PDF resumes
-- **Data Persistence**: Save your resume data for future updates
+- **Real-time Preview**: See changes to your resume in real-time
-- **Formatting Options**: Customize fonts, spacing, and section layouts
+- **Export Options**: Download your resume in PDF, DOCX, or HTML formats
+- **Save & Load**: Save your progress and return to edit later
+- **Responsive Design**: Works on desktop and mobile devices

 ## Installation